Zugamifk/araci/README.md

 ## Pacts
 Pacts are permanent changes to the game that should be neither beneficial or negative.
 Pacts can be made at shrines with special offerings.
 Pacts are always enabled and can not be undone.
 Unlike magic, pacts only affect how the world works.
 They have no physical manifestation or direct effects on the player or enemies.
+Having multiple pacts should give a special bonues.
+In order to make a pact, a special offering must be given.
+These offerings should be rewarded as part of a quest.

 ### Winter
 * Rain is converted to Snow.
 Freezes things instead of making them Wet.